expo/expo/docs/pages/update-spec/introduction.md

 ## Introduction

-This is the specification for EAS Update a protocol for managing over the air updates to apps running on multiple platforms.
+This is the specification for Expo Updates, a protocol for delivering updates to apps running on multiple platforms.

 ### Conformance

 Conforming servers and clients must fulfill all normative requirements.
-Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.
+Conformance requirements are described in this document by both descriptive assertions and key words with clearly defined meanings.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in the normative portions of this document are to be interpreted as described in [IETF RFC 2119](https://tools.ietf.org/html/rfc2119).
 These key words may appear in lowercase and still retain their meaning unless explicitly declared as non‐normative.

-A conforming implementation of may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non‐conformance.
+A conforming implementation of this protocol may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non‐conformance.

 ### Overview